sylvainhalle/textidote/Readme.md

 Make sure you have Java version 8 or later installed on your system.
 Then, download the [latest
 release](https://github.com/sylvainhalle/textidote/releases/latest) of
-TeXtidote; unzip and put in the folder of your choice.
+TeXtidote; put the JAR in the folder of your choice.

 ## Using TeXtidote